pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_channel-groups.md

 `
 ```

-- Maximum number of channels per call: 200.
-- Parameters:
+Parameters:
-  - action (Symbol): Use :add to add channels.
+- action (Symbol): Use :add.
 - channels (String, Symbol): Channels to add.
 - channel_groups (String, Symbol): Channel groups to add channels to.
 - http_sync (Boolean): Default false.
 Async returns a future; if true, returns envelope(s).
-  - callback (Lambda one-arg): Invoked per envelope.
-For async, a future is returned; call value to retrieve the Envelope.
+- callback (Lambda accepting one parameter): Called per envelope.
+For async, call value on the returned future to get the Envelope.

 ### Sample code

-#### Add channels

-##### Reference code
-This self-contained example includes configuration and logging.

 ```
 1require 'pubnub'